elegant-scipy/elegant-scipy/markdown/ch6.markdown

     x = -x
 ```

-Now it's just a matter of drawing the nodes and the links.
+Now it's just a matter of drawing the nodes and the edges.
 We color them
 according to the type stored in `neuron_types`, using the appealing and
 functional "colorblind"
 [colorbrewer palette](http://chrisalbon.com/python/seaborn_color_palettes.html):